Leo3418/leo3418.github.io/collections/_posts/en/2020-09-21-raspi4-fedora-usb-complex.md

 as well, and the `-v` flag is again an optional one merely for progress reporting.

-As of Fedora 32 and Linux kernel 5.8, there is one file in openSUSE's boot partition that should not be used on Fedora, which is the *U-Boot image* `u-boot.bin`.
+As of Fedora 32 and Linux kernel 5.8, there is one file in openSUSE's EFI partition that should not be used on Fedora, which is the *U-Boot image* `u-boot.bin`.
 When openSUSE's U-Boot image is being used, Fedora fails to boot.
 You can keep using Fedora's image `rpi4-u-boot.bin` instead, by first deleting